jwfeniello/ufg-exporter-gui/README.md

 ```bash
 java -jar ModnationExporterGUI.jar
 ```

-Or just double-click the JAR if you're on Windows.

 This is very early and there will be bugs so please lmk here or on discord (username is clickbate) if you have any issues.